-Last week (29 June 2018), the Government published a new five-year action plan for the Irish language and the Gaeltacht (Irish-speaking) areas.
+Last week (29 June 2018), the Government published a new five-year action plan for the Irish language and the Gaeltacht areas.
 It is part of an overall 20-year strategy that was launched in 2010 to increase the number of Irish speakers throughout the country.

-Firstly, there were no sections on the arts included in the 20-year strategy, whereas there are sections on ‘The Arts’ and ‘Festivals’ in this new five-year plan.
+There were no sections on the arts included in the 20-year strategy, whereas there are sections on ‘The Arts’ and ‘Festivals’ in this new five-year plan.
 The key point is that additional funding is promised for Ealaín na Gaeltachta, which funds the arts in the Gaeltacht.

 No specific figure is mentioned.
 The plan states that funding will be provided for the development of the arts generally, and for the traditional arts specifically for young people.